 Another aspect of respiratory care that’s important in ALS is assisted coughing.
 As the coughing muscles weaken, it becomes harder to clear mucus from the airways and life-threatening mucus plugs can form.
 An assisted coughing device, which pushes air into the airways through a mask and then quickly reverses air flow, can help clear the airways and prevent infection.
 Doctors may recommend other methods to assist with coughing and clearing secretions from the airways.

-It's been estimated that some 50 percent of those with ALS develop some alterations in thinking or behavior , although in most instances, symptoms are minimal and may be more distressing to relatives and caregivers than to the affected person.
+Many patients do experience alterations in thinking or behavior although in most instances, symptoms are minimal and may be more distressing to relatives and caregivers than to the affected person.
 Although the medical profession often refers to these changes as frontotemporal dementia (FTD), which connotes memory loss (as in Alzheimer's disease), memory is generally well-preserved in ALS.
 Instead, the person with ALS may become unduly angry or irritable, or may be less considerate of others than one might expect him or her to be, or may exhibit poor judgment, apathy, ritualistic habits, new dietary preferences or other uncharacteristic behavior.

 Some people with FTD symptoms lose insight into their actions and may not realize (even when it's pointed out to them) that they aren't thinking as clearly as before or that their behavior may be problematic.